5 Web Design Trends That Will Boost Your Conversions

 Plus, if your menu font and color match the overall design of your site, you’ll create a more natural look and functional approach to your responsive navigation.

-You can also take advantage of this UX technique when it comes to secondary menu items which a visitor can toggle to from the same page.
+You can also take advantage of this UX technique when it comes to secondary menu items that a visitor can toggle to from the same page.
 For example, your site may have a fixed menu on a downward scroll, and a secondary menu that can be accessed from the same page that will take a visitor deeper into your site.
-This trend creates an improved user experience, as a visitor can peruse several pages on your site while spending less time on HTTP requests sent to the server.
+This web design trends creates an improved user experience, as a visitor can peruse several pages on your site while spending less time on HTTP requests sent to the server.

 This trend first gained prominence in the mobile IOS app market thanks to complex sliding animation which relied on the native Cocoa libraries.
 Since then, these menus have appeared on other platforms and can be commonly found in responsive site designs.

-The benefits to using a hidden toggle menu include that it draws attention to links, optimizes screen space and can easily combine a site’s main navigational links and sub-menu links.
-Once the hidden menu is toggled to, it will occupy the screen space in favor of the page’s original content.
+The benefits of using a hidden toggle menu include that it draws attention to links, optimizes screen space, and can easily combine a site’s main navigational links and sub-menu links.
+Once the hidden menu is toggled, it will occupy the screen space in favor of the page’s original content.
 One way some designers have achieved this is by rendering the page’s content out of focus or shadowed in darkness to highlight the menu content.

-There is really an infinite amount of options when it comes to designing your website these days that will only continue to grow.
+There are an infinite amount of options when it comes to designing your website these days.
 That’s why we’ve put together this list of effective design trends for you.
 Start there with your responsive design and find inspiration as you grow accustomed to the ever-changing web development scene.

 As we mentioned before, a great place to start is by looking through your favorite websites, other businesses who you admire, your competitors or even various templates or themes that will do a lot of the work for you.
 See how they handle responsive design and create a positive user experience for any device.
 Soon, you’ll be able to see what you like (or don’t like) and what you can improve upon, allowing you to implement effective techniques and create a great user experience for your site visitors.